 - 1 teaspoon dried parsley (or 1 tablespoon fresh parsley)

 - Preheat oven to 400°F.

-- Ready the three breading stations: One bowl with egg and splash of water, a second bowl with the flour and spices, and a third bowl with bread crumbs, parmesan and parsley.
+- Set up the three breading stations: One bowl with egg and a splash of water, a second bowl with the flour and spices, and a third bowl with bread crumbs, Parmesan cheese, and parsley.

-- When they are all breaded, bake for 20 minutes, flipping halfway, until crispy and golden brown.
+- When all mushroom strips are breaded, bake them for 20 minutes, flipping halfway, until crispy and golden brown.

 To Air Fry